 Do you enjoy crafts?
 Quilting is seeing a resurgence in interest from not only Baby Boomers but also Millennials and every generation in between.

-You don't need an expensive camera to learn how to take amazing photos.
-If you have an smartphone with a decent camera, you can use that to learn the basics and expand your creativity.
+You don’t need an expensive camera to learn how to take amazing photos.
+If you have a smartphone with a decent camera, you can use that to learn the basics and expand your creativity.

 Again, there are so many tutorials online to help you create the most amazing photographs with your phone.